kennethmiranda/linux-sysadmin-lab/README.md

 > **NOPASSWD sudo required for Ansible:** Ansible's non-interactive sudo
 > invocation requires passwordless sudo on both nodes.
 Add to `/etc/sudoers`
-> directly via visudo on each node — sudoers.d drop-in files were unreliable
+> directly via visudo on each node, sudoers.d drop-in files were unreliable
 > on RHEL.
 See [Issue 13](#issue-13----ansible-privilege-escalation-fails-on-rhel).

 ```bash